why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 Each PhD student used to be offered funding during the summer, which was usually spent undertaking this project.

-This summer funding has now been stripped away, but the requirement remains.
+This summer funding was stripped away in ~2020, but the DRP requirement remains.

 Doing the DRP during the school year, on top of full time classwork and a 18-hour/week GE-teaching assignment, is simply setting students up for failure.
 Summer continues to be the ideal time to complete major research projects as an early-career graduate student.
 But if you can't find independent summer funding which is truly research oriented (and not, say, a software development job which pays the bills but doesn't advance research), then the DRP continues to stay on the backburner and provides a barrier to graduation.

-If PhD programs are about developing the academic skills of novice researchers, then the whims of the summer internship job market (which, as we saw during covid can be extremely unpredictable) should not prematurely and arbitrarily end the careers of the up-and-coming.
+PhD programs are about developing the academic skills of novice researchers into experts.
+The whims of the summer internship job market (which, as we saw during summer 2020, can be extremely unpredictable) should not prematurely and arbitrarily end the careers of up-and-coming graduate researchers before they have even one full calendar year of graduate school experience.

 If DRP summer pay isn't restored, then at least give us raises.
-It's the least that can be done, given the ladder is being pulled up behind us for the next generation of GEs.
+It's the least that can be done, given the financial ladder has been pulled up behind us for the next generation of GEs.

 **We have seen pay cuts in the last two years, in real terms.**